- Fact Checked

 Increasing Water Intake

 Water intake is important for maintaining health at any time.
 But when you are trying to get rid of an active UTI, water intake is critical.
-One study by the University of Miami found that drinking more water helped flush the bad, infection-causing bacteria from the urinary tract.6 Aim to drink at least 8-10 glasses of water daily.
+One study by the University of Miami found that drinking more water helped flush the bad, infection-causing bacteria from the urinary tract.
+Aim to drink at least 8-10 glasses of water daily.

 Heat Therapy

 If you are dealing with UTI-related back or pelvic pain, a heating pad or warm bath can make a world of difference.
-One study published in the Journal of Clinical Nursing found that applying heat to the affected area can help to increase blood flow, reduce muscle tension, and decrease pain and discomfort associated with UTIs.7
+One study published in the Journal of Clinical Nursing found that applying heat to the affected area can help to increase blood flow, reduce muscle tension, and decrease pain and discomfort associated with UTIs.

 Cranberry

 Cranberries, especially cranberry supplements that contain Pacran®, can help in the treatment of UTIs.
-That’s because cranberries contain compounds that have been shown to stop bacteria, especially E. coli, from adhering to the walls of the urinary tract.8 This is where the advice to drink cranberry juice came from.
+That's because cranberries contain compounds that have been shown to stop bacteria, especially E. coli, from adhering to the walls of the urinary tract.
+This is where the advice to drink cranberry juice came from.

 In reality, though, cranberry juice does not have the level of these compounds needed to make an impact.
 And the levels of added sugars these juices contain can actually make you more susceptible to UTIs.
-A cranberry supplement, like Happy V’s D-Mannose + Cranberry Stick Packs, will be a much better place to start.
+A cranberry supplement, like Happy V's D-Mannose + Cranberry Stick Packs, would be a much better place to start.
 It contains the clinically proven Pacran® we mentioned earlier, as well as D-Mannose, which has also been shown to prevent bad bacteria from adhering to the urinary tract.

-UTI prevention
+UTI Prevention

 If you have recently experienced a UTI or UTI back pain, it's not only important to treat your current infection but also to protect yourself from future infections.
 Here are some of the biggest things you can do to break the cycle of recurrent UTIs.